bucrogers/romachron/README.md

 ./run.sh stop
 ```
 ## Run natively (without Docker)
-All instructions below assume brew package manager (available for macos and linux (including Windows WSL))
+All instructions below assume brew package manager (available for MacOS and Linux (including Windows WSL)

 ### Prerequisites
 * Tested on go 1.19, node 16.17.0.
 The steps below will install these or newer versions.